-The craft for this activity is an easy leprechaun face composed entirely
+The craft for this activity is a simple leprechaun's head composed mostly

 craft also features the national colors of the Irish flag (green,

-orange and a bit of white), the shamrock, the national emblem of
+orange and a bit of white), and the shamrock, the national emblem of

 Ireland.
 Review learning activities below before

 These activities can help us celebrate St. Patrick's Day celebrated March 17th, and Irish American Heritage Month.
 In the process, we can address some fundamental skills, like learning some colors, shapes, learn about the holiday and more!